braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 There may be some campaigns - transactional messages, in particular - that you wish to always reach the user, even if they have already reached their frequency cap.
 For example, a delivery app may wish to send an email or push when an item is delivered regardless of how many campaigns the user has received.

 If you want a particular campaign to override Frequency Capping rules, you can set this up in the Braze dashboard when scheduling that campaign's delivery by toggling Frequency Capping to "Off".
-After this, you will be asked if you still want this Campaign to count towards your Frequency Cap.
+After this, you will be asked if you still want this campaign to count towards your Frequency Cap.
 Messages that count towards frequency capping are included in calculations for the Intelligent Channel filter.
 When sending [API campaigns][15], which are often transactional, you'll have the ability to specify that a campaign should ignore Frequency Capping rules [within the API request][16] by setting "override_messaging_limits" to "true."

-By default, new Campaigns/Canvases that do not obey Frequency Caps will also not count towards them.
-This is configurable for each Campaign/Canvas.
+By default, new campaigns and Canvases that do not obey Frequency Caps will also not count towards them.
+This is configurable for each campaign and Canvas.

 {% alert note %}
-Please note that this behavior changes the default behavior when you turn off Frequency Capping for a Campaign/Canvas; the changes are backward compatible and do not impact messages that are currently live right now.
+Please note that this behavior changes the default behavior when you turn off Frequency Capping for a campaign or Canvas; the changes are backward compatible and do not impact messages that are currently live right now.
 {% endalert %}

 ![Frequency Capping Update][18]

 Different channels within a multichannel campaign will individually count towards the frequency cap.
 For instance, if you create a multichannel campaign with, say, both push and email, and have Frequency Capping set up for both of those channels, then the push will count toward 1 push campaign and the email message will count toward 1 email message campaign.
 The campaign will also count toward 1 "campaign of any type."
 If users are capped to 1 push and 1 email campaign per day and someone receives this multichannel campaign, then she will no longer be eligible for push or email campaigns for the rest of the day (unless a campaign ignores Frequency Capping rules).

-In-App Messages and Content Cards are __not__ counted as or towards caps on "Campaigns/Canvas Steps of any type".
+In-app messages and Content Cards are __not__ counted as or towards caps on "Campaigns/Canvas Steps of any type".

 {% alert important %}
 Please note that global frequency capping is based in the user's time zone, and are based on calendar days, not 24-hour periods.
 For example, if I set up a frequency capping rule of sending no more than 1 campaign a day, a user may receive a message at 11 pm in their local time zone, and they would be eligible to receive another message an hour later.